Premiere Pro Productions with .BRAW (Blackmagic RAW)

 links any clip in any timeline in the current project which was originally linked to the old Project Item to the new Project Item.
 So at the end the original Project Item (which is a reference) should have not any linked clip in timeline anymore.
 Note that there is a security so you can only apply this process when the original Project Item is a

 Please let us know if you still have a workflow which is complicated with this behavior and why does our special button does't give a workaround in your case !

-Have a good editing with BRAW Studio and Adobe Production !
+Have a good editing with BRAW Studio and Adobe Productions !